Opinion-CA21129/learning-materials/index.md

 ---
 This material is based upon work from COST Action (CA21129) **What are Opinions?
 Integrating Theory and Methods for Automatically Analyzing Opinionated Communication (OPINION)**, supported by COST (European Cooperation in Science and Technology). <br>

-The learning resources accessible from this page were designed primarily as teaching materials for the [COST Action Training School in Computational Opinion Analysis (COpA)](https://www.opinion-network.eu/updates/cost-action-training-school-in-salamanca-spain_2023-11-07).
-The first edition took place in June 2024 at the University of Salamanca, Spain.
+The learning resources accessible from this page were designed primarily as teaching materials for the **COST Action Training School in Computational Opinion Analysis (COpA)**.
+The first edition took place in [June 2024 at the University of Salamanca, Spain](https://www.opinion-network.eu/updates/cost-action-training-school-in-salamanca-spain_2023-11-07).
 The second edition will take place in [June 2025 in Elbasan, Albania](https://www.opinion-network.eu/updates/cost-action-training-school-in-tirana-albania_2025-01-29) . <br>

-Lecturers are welcome to use the materials in their teaching and adapt them as needed, respecting the CC license.
-Learners are welcome to use them on their own as tutorials. <br>

-## Introduction to Automated Analysis of Text (and Opinions) <br>
+**COpA 2024.
+Introduction to Automated Analysis of Text (and Opinions)** <br>
 [1.
 Processing text and text as data (Valerie Hase)](https://github.com/valeriehase/Salamanca-CSS-SummerSchool/tree/main)<br>
 <br>
 [2.
 Machine Learning for opinion research (Damian Trilling)](https://github.com/damian0604/teaching-cost) <br>